Merck Manual

 If a lung infection causes symptoms, fluconazole is given by mouth for 6 to 12 months.

-For meningitis, treatment is amphotericin B, given intravenously, plus flucytosine, given by mouth, followed by fluconazole, given by mouth, for many months.
+For people with meningitis, treatment is amphotericin B, given intravenously, followed byfluconazole, given by mouth, for many months.

-For an infection in the skin, bone, or other sites, people are usually given fluconazole by mouth.
-If the infection is severe, people are given amphotericin B intravenously, plus flucytosine, given by mouth for several weeks.
+For people with an infection in the skin, bone, or other sites, treatment is usually with fluconazole given by mouth.
+If the infection is severe, people are given amphotericin B intravenously, plus flucytosine andfluconazole, given by mouth.

 People with a weakened immune system